morgan/kohana-paginate/README.md

 ## Getting Started

-Recommend starting out with Paginate documentation using the User Guide module or available online at http://dev.morgan.ly/kohana/v3.3/guide/paginate/.
+Recommend starting out with Paginate documentation using the User Guide module.

 ## Learning & References